carla-simulator/carla/Docs/configuring_the_simulation.md

 !!! important
     **DISPLAY= only works with OpenGL**<br>
-    Vulkan is now the default graphics API used by Unreal Engine and CARLA on Linux.
     Unreal Engine currently crashes when Vulkan is used when running off-screen.
-Therefore the -opengl flag must be added to force the engine to use OpenGL instead.
+Therefore the `-opengl` flag must be added to force the engine to use OpenGL instead.
 We hope that this issue is addressed by Epic in the near future.